IBM StreamSets as Client-Managed Software

 An organization can include multiple organization administrators, but only one primary organization administrator.

-The IBM StreamSets system administrator configures the primary organization administrator when creating the organization.
+The IBM StreamSets system administrator configures the primary organization administrator when the organization is created.

 The current primary organization administrator can change the primary administrator for the organization.
 However, as the system administrator, you can also change the primary administrator for any organization.